We offer academic writing and English language support for students in the School of Arts and Social Sciences.

 What support is available?

-The main focus is essay writing but the content will be useful for all types of academic work, including dissertation writing.
+The focus is essay writing, but the content will be useful for all types of academic work, including dissertation writing.
+It includes writing exercises and will help you to:

-These 45-minute sessions are available online (Microsoft Teams) throughout the academic year.
+These 50-minute sessions are available throughout the academic year.
 If you would like to book one, email Simon Cuddihy.

 We do not offer a proofreading service, but we can look at work before you submit it, help you to identify language errors and indicate areas for improvement.

 We also comment on structure, clarity, citation and referencing.
-Please note, we will not comment on content.
+We will not comment on content.

 I'm interested in EAP support - what should I do?

-To find more information about the classes as well as academic writing and language resources, go to the English for Academic Purposes Moodle page.
+To find more information about the courses as well as academic writing and language resources, go to the English for Academic Purposes Moodle page.

-If you would like to join a class, or if you have any questions, contact Simon Cuddihy
+If you would like to join a course, or if you have any questions, contact Simon Cuddihy

 The English for Academic Purposes Coordinator